sahilgupta630/E-commerce/README.md

 JavaScript: Added interactivity like product filtering, adding items to the cart, and handling UI events.

-Bootstrap : Learned to use pre-built components for responsiveness and faster design
+Bootstrap: Learned to use pre-built components for responsiveness and faster design

 ## Features